You may qualify for cash-back tax credits and a bigger refund when you file your taxes. File early to put money in your pocket sooner!

 EITC is widely recognized as one of the nation's most powerful resources for lifting low-income people out of poverty.
 In 2015, California established the first-ever CalEITC to extend a supplemental cash back credit to the poorest working families in the state.
 In 2020, Governor Gavin Newsom expanded CalEITC to further assist families facing poverty by raising the investment to more than $1 billion in refunds, and by introducing the Young Child Tax Credit (YCTC) to provide qualifying families with children under the age of six an additional $1,000.

-More information about CalEITC and how to claim this cash back tax credit can be found through the Franchise Tax Board or by visiting CalEITC4Me.org.
+More information about CalEITC and how to claim this cash back tax credit can be found through the Franchise Tax Board.

-CSD currently administers two grant programs in partnership with the Franchise Tax Board that are designed to increase the number of Californians that claim CalEITC and file their taxes for free.
-For more information about the CalEITC Education and Outreach Grant and the Free Tax Preparation Assistance Grant, visit CSD Contracting Opportunities.
+CSD currently administers a program in partnership with the California Franchise Tax Board that is designed to increase the number of Californians that claim CalEITC through grants that fund CalEITC education and outreach efforts.
+For more information about the CalEITC Education and Outreach Grant, visit CSD Contracting Opportunities.